 |Rodenstock||Impression FreeSign PRO Individuell||PRO410 1,60||-10,00 bis +8,00||6||3,50 |

 |Shamir||Autograph Intelligence (Excellence)||1.6 Blue Zero (UV420)||-15,00 – +8,00 ||6||3,50 |

 It looks pretty much the same.
 All of them can manufacture a similar amount of astigmatism.
 Let us now look at the column power range.
-Here we will also see one or two manufacturers that can handle a little more power than there competition but actually all the numbers are also pretty much the same.
+Here we will also see one or two manufacturers that can handle a little more power than their competition but actually, all the numbers are also pretty much the same.

 P.S.
 One of the manufacturers whom you can expect a radically changed process in the making of your lenses is Luxexcel.
 They 3D print your lenses.
 I could not get the lenses into my hands for now.
 But I already contacted them.
 I will update this article as soon as I can compare their progressive lenses to the ones we used before.

 This short article was a lot of fun for me.